qooxdoo/qooxdoo/docs/desktop/layout/canvas.md

 ## Description

 In addition to the Basic layout the Canvas layout adds support for `right` and `bottom` layout properties.
-These allows to position a child in distance from the right or bottom edge of the available space.
-The canvas also adds support for percent ui_layouting.md#percent locations and dimensions (layout properties `width` and `height`).
+They allow to position a child in distance from the right or bottom edge of the available space.
+The canvas also adds support for [percent](README.md#percent) locations and dimensions (layout properties `width` and `height`).
 Percents are defined as a string value (otherwise using the same layout property) with a "%" postfix.